cite-architecture/modulegraph/README.md

 # modulegraph

-> Visualize key concepts of the CITE architecture and Julia packages related to the CITE architecture as graphs.
+> Visualize types representing key concepts of the CITE architecture and Julia packages related to the CITE architecture as graphs.

 ## Generate PDFs